Updated: Jan 17

 In North Texas the best time to plant potatoes is usually in February, or about 3 weeks before the last spring frost.
 If planted too early, the tops can be frozen off by spring frost.

-Curing Your Crop
+Curing Your Potatoes

 Let’s be honest, potatoes take some effort on your part.
 They need to be cured both before planting and after harvesting.
 Additionally, you will need to regularly “hill” them during the growing stage.
 However, if you persist — and follow the process below — you will be richly rewarded.